techidaily/site-ai-vdieo-software/source/_posts/2024-approved-adobe-premiere-is-associated-with-a-high-price-tag-so-here-i-list-10-linux-alternatives-to-adobe-premiere-which-come-at-the-wonderful-price-or.md

 Are you planning to extract some highlights and key messages from hours of raw video footage and join them in your research project presentation?

 Cutting and joining video clips can be done very fast without losing any of the quality if you use the right tools.
-In this article, you will see how **[Wondershare Filmora X video cutter and joiner](https://tools.techidaily.com/wondershare/filmora/download/)lets you cut and join the best of your original footage** and then make these clips available on any video sharing sites like youtube, Facebook, Vimeo, etc., various mobile devices, DVDs and more.
+In this article, you will see how **[Wondershare Filmora X video cutter and joiner](https://tools.techidaily.com/wondershare/filmora/download/) lets you cut and join the best of your original footage** and then make these clips available on any video sharing sites like youtube, Facebook, Vimeo, etc., various mobile devices, DVDs and more.

 [![Download Win Version](https://images.wondershare.com/filmora/guide/download-btn-win.jpg)](https://tools.techidaily.com/wondershare/filmora/download/)[![Download Mac Version](https://images.wondershare.com/filmora/guide/download-btn-mac.jpg)](https://tools.techidaily.com/wondershare/filmora/download/)